dsapandora/EK-SPL/README.md

 ```
 To flash the robot, it must be connected to a power supply and turn off:

-1.Connect the USB to the NAO
+1. Connect the USB to the NAO
-2.Turn on NAO holding the button for 5 seconds (until the botton turns blue)
+2. Turn on NAO holding the button for 5 seconds (until the botton turns blue)
-3.Wait and follow NAO instructions
+3. Wait and follow NAO instructions

 ## Install SDK